forg77/raspberry_pi_face_detector/README.md

 DUE TO LIMITATIONS WHEN USING X11 IN DOCKER , ONLY NAME OR ID OF THE DETECTED PERSON CAN BE SHOWN.
 THERE ARE ALSO SOME METHODS CAN SOLVE THIS ,I WOULD LOAD UP IF POSSIBLE.

-if you want to use my image,just pull frog77/fg77:v3 which contains functions such as face recognization and temperature/humidity detection
+if you want to use my image,just pull frog77/fg77:v3 which contains functions such as face recognition and temperature/humidity detection